striezel/weather-information-collector/possible-improvements.md

 # Possible improvements

-The weather-information-collector is currently (2018-08-06) fully functional.
+The weather-information-collector is currently (2018-08-06, version 0.6.7) fully functional.
 However, there still is room for improvements here.

 Possible future improvements may include: